Is this program for you?

 There are two ways to enter the General Nursing Option:

-1) Apply as a first-year student for direct admission to one of our six Penn State campuses for summer or fall entry.
+1) Apply as a first-year student for direct admission to one of our seven Penn State campuses for summer or fall entry.

 This is the appropriate option for students applying while in high school, adult students with no prior college experience or students with less than 18 credits earned from another college institution.
 Nursing students must start and remain at the campus of admission all four years (changing campuses after admission is not possible).